linonetwo/react-encompass-ecs/README.md

 # react-encompass-ecs

-Sync data from tncompass-ts to React
+Sync data from encompass-ecs to React

 ## Usage